Three shootings in one night across Central West Auckland 'appear to be linked' - NZ Herald

 "Police are still investigating the possible links to any gangs and this has not yet been confirmed."

-Shots were fired at a vehicle on O'Donnell Ave in Wesley around 6.45pm.
+Shots were fired at a vehicle on O'Donnell Ave, Wesley, around 6.45pm.
 A woman received a minor injury to her arm but did not require medical attention.

 Thirty minutes later, in nearby Mt Roskill, there were reports of a shotgun being fired but, on arrival, police found no damage at the property on Freeland Ave.